Send the link below via email or IMCopy

 - National Television System Committee

-- They come up with the standards that
+- They come up with the standards to which

 - Society of Motion Picture and